grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 ### Notifications

-Here you can select who should receive a notification when an alert rule fires.
+Select who should receive a notification when an alert rule fires.

 1. Click **View or create contact points**.
 A new tab will open in your browser.
 1. **Edit** the email Contact point